DFE-Digital/get-into-teaching-app/app/views/content/what-pension-does-a-teacher-get.md

 ## Tax-free saving

-All of your contributions are tax free, as the scheme is registered with HM Revenue and Customs.
+All of your contributions are tax-free, as the scheme is registered with HM Revenue and Customs.

 It’s also one of only 8 schemes backed by the government.
 This means that it’s not reliant on pension money being invested elsewhere.